Tuzogargon/Getting_and_cleaning_data_course_project/Codebook.md

 ## Variables

-The tidy data set contains 180 obs and 68 variables, its saved in text and csv file formats.
+The tidy data set contains 180 obs and 68 variables, its saved in txt file format.

 ### Variable list